 If you have one employee, and that employee works part-time a few days a year, such as to help you with inventory, then you may be able to process payroll yourself using nothing more than a payroll calculator that you can find online.
 You can then track your payroll within your accounting system by entering payroll data manually.

 However, if you employ workers that work hourly and are likely to work overtime, you’ll want to make sure you have payroll software that is labor-law compliant, able to calculate overtime correctly for your state and able to process payroll in all states that you do business in.
 Labor law and payroll fines are no joke.
 Most free payroll software can do the basics for you.

 In addition, if some of your workers are contractors and others are employees, make sure your payroll software can process both.
 For example, free payroll software can often process employee payroll, but not contractor payments.
 The best payroll software providers are able to do both.

 Payroll services are a pricier option for businesses that want more than just payroll.
 For instance, they may want to add employee benefits, such as health insurance and 401(k) plans.
 Outsourced payroll services can usually provide these, in addition to providing labor-law compliant payroll and helping you avoid payroll audits and fines.
-Learn more by reading our buyers guide on the best payroll services for small business.

 Professional Service Organization

 Professional service organizations (PEOs) are co-employers that manage all the HR, benefits and payroll for your small business.
 They hire your employees on to their payroll and lease them back to you.